Harilela Scholarship 2022-23

 have provided written personal and supporting statements, and evidence of financial hardship;

 willing to provide an end of year report and a letter of thanks to the donor.

 To apply, you should download the form here.

 Complete and return it to the Student Funding Office.

 The deadline for applications is 5pm on Monday 1st August 2022.

 Where can I get further information?

-To find out more about the Scholarship scheme, please contact the Student Funding Office.
+To find out more about the Scholarship scheme, please visit the Student Funding webpages.

 The College has tried to give students an early opportunity to begin their research of student funding.
 Although every effort has been made to ensure that information provided is both helpful to prospective candidates and accurate at the time of its publication, it is possible that some information may be outdated or superseded before the start of the 2022-23 academic year.